xsdk-project/MathPackagesTraining2023/_lessons/krylov_amg_muelu/lesson.md

   </ParameterList>
 </ParameterList>
 ```
-This means that a single sweep of symmetric Gauss-Seidel is used for preconditioning.
+This means that a single sweep of symmetric Gauss-Seidel is used for preconditioning. <!-- TODO: Don't use Gauss-Seidel preconditioning on GPU -->

 <img src="arrow.png" width="30"> Run
 ```